Grad student names new treehopper species after Lady Gaga

-Category: Climate Hits: 2Treehoppers are the wackiest, most astonishing bugs most people have never heard of, according to a young researcher.
+Category: Environment Hits: 0Treehoppers are the wackiest, most astonishing bugs most people have never heard of, according to a young researcher.
 They are morphological wonders, sporting bizarre protuberances that look like horns, gnarled branches, antlers or dead plant leaves.
 To draw attention to this group, he named a newly discovered treehopper species after Lady Gaga, a performer with her own flamboyant, shape-shifting style.

 Read more https://www.sciencedaily.com/releases/2020/03/200310101546.htm